accordproject/template-archive/CONTRIBUTING.md

 ### <a name="feature"></a> Missing a Feature?

-You can request a new feature by submitting an issue to our [GitHub Repository][github-issues].
+You can request a new feature by [submitting an issue][github-issues] to our GitHub Repository.

 If you would like to implement a new feature then consider what kind of change it is: